-At 31 March 2015 the Council has available £33.7m of unallocated corporate reserves.
-This is in line with the financial planning that underpinned the 2015-16 Budget decision to use immediately £15m of unallocated reserves to support the 2015-16 Budget.
-A further £7m of which to be allocated to partly bridge the forecasted revenue deficit of £14m in 2016-17.
+At 31 March 2016 the Council has available £19.9m of unallocated corporate reserves.
+This is in line with the financial planning that underpinned the 2016-17 Budget decision to use immediately £11.4m of unallocated reserves to support the 2016-17 Budget.

-In 2014-15 the level of earmarked reserves increased by a net £9.1m from £125.9m at 31 March 2014 to £135.0m at 31 March 2015.
+In 2015-16 the level of earmarked reserves decreased by a net £11.8m from £135.0m at 31 March 2015 to £123.2m at 31 March 2016.
 The significant in year transfers into reserves are listed below:

-- £3.4m net underspend in 2014-15 transferred into an unallocated reserve earmarked for support of future annual revenue budgets. - £7.3m of requests from Services to carry forward 2014-15 budget to complete projects in 2015-16. - The creation of a £5.3m Transitional and Risk Reserve to fund specific time limited activity as approved in the 2015-16 Budget and to hedge against any delays in implementing the 2015-16 saving proposals. - A further £1.0m added to the Discretionary Social Fund to fund the Council's replacement scheme following the ending of the Government's Local Welfare Assistance grant programme at 31 March 2015. - £0.6m added to the BSF Phase 1 and 2 Service earmarked to ensure that when unitary payments exceed the PFI grant, the Council has sufficient resources to meet the costs. - £6.6m added to an earmarked reserve to progress the integration of health and social care. - £6.4m of unspent specific grant allocations which will be spent in 2015-16 in accordance with the original purpose of the grant.
+- £0.8m net underspend in 2015-16 transferred into an unallocated reserve earmarked for support of future annual revenue budgets. - £2.8m of requests from Services to carry forward 2015-16 budget to complete projects in 2016-17. - £3.9m added to the Transitional and Risk Reserve to fund specific time limited activity as approved in the 2015-16 Budget and to hedge against any delays in implementing the 2016-17 saving proposals. - £0.25m added to the BSF Phase 1 and 2 Service earmarked to ensure that when unitary payments exceed the PFI grant, the Council has sufficient resources to meet the costs. - £4.4m of unspent specific grant allocations which will be spent in 2016-17 in accordance with the original purpose of the grant.

-The transfers into reserves have been partly offset by transfers back to the general fund to meet priority investment £11.8m, commitments carried forward from 2013-14 £7.0m and the application of £9.5m of grant monies received in previous years.
+The transfers into reserves have been offset by transfers back to the general fund to meet priority investment of £42m.
+This includes commitments carried forward from 2014-15 of £7.3m and the application of £5.1m of grant monies received in previous years and £14.8m to fund budget decisions.

-The planned use of unallocated Corporate Reserves to support future Budgets is estimated to leave a residual general reserve balance of just over £11.0m at 31 March 2017.
-A balance which continues to be regarded as potentially inadequate in the context of the difficult outlook for public finances.
+The planned use of unallocated Corporate Reserves to support future Budgets is estimated to leave a residual general reserve balance of just over £10.8m at 31 March 2017.
+A balance which continues to be potentially inadequate in the context of the difficult outlook for public finances.